Wandmalfarbe/pandoc-latex-template/docs/index.md

     LaTeX command to change the font size for code blocks.
 The available values are `\tiny`, `\scriptsize`, `\footnotesize`, `\small`, `\normalsize`, `\large`, `\Large`, `\LARGE`, `\huge` and `\Huge`.
 This option will change the font size for default code blocks using the verbatim environment and for code blocks generated with listings.

+  - `bookmarks-numbered` (defaults to `false`)

+    Use numbered bookmarks for sections and chapters.
+Required pandoc argument `--number-sections`.

 ## Required LaTeX Packages

 LaTeX manages addons and additional functionality in so called packages.
 You